kyoheiu/shi/README.md

 small history / 史

-A tiny program to add time and place to bash history.
+A tiny program to add time and place to shell history.
-Also enables you to copy a command to the clipboard!
+Also enables you to copy a command to the clipboard.

 ![screenshot.png](screenshots/screenshot.png)